What is measles?

 Texas

-• The epicenter of the 2025 measles outbreak continues to be West Texas, where 646 cases have been identified so far this year, and sixty-four people have been hospitalized from the outbreak.
+- The epicenter of the 2025 measles outbreak continues to be West Texas, where 744 cases have been identified so far this year, and ninety-three people have been hospitalized from the outbreak.
 The Texas outbreak is the worst measles outbreak in thirty years.
 One unvaccinated school-aged child died from the outbreak in Texas in February, and another school-aged child died from a measles-related illness in April.

 New Mexico

-• New Mexico is experiencing a significant outbreak on its shared border with West Texas.
-As of April 25, 2025, New Mexico has documented sixty-six cases, one of which was fatal, in the state and has warned that “additional cases are likely to occur in Lea County and the surrounding communities.”
+- New Mexico is experiencing a significant outbreak on its shared border with West Texas.
+As of June 13, 2025, New Mexico has documented eighty-one cases, one of which was fatal, in the state and has further warned that “additional cases are likely to occur in Lea County and the surrounding communities.”

 Alaska

-• Alaska had one confirmed case of measles in January 2025 of an unvaccinated adult.
+- Alaska had one confirmed case of measles in January 2025 of an unvaccinated adult, and confirmed a second case in Anchorage on May 21, 2025.

 Arkansas

-• Three cases of measles were identified in Arkansas as of April 25.
+- Seven cases of measles have been identified in Arkansas since April 2025.
 These are the state’s first documented measles cases since 2018.

 California